chrisomage/test/README.md

-#This is my firtt Project
+#This is my first Project
 #This change is done on the feature branch